 The consequences of a malware infection can be serious and far-reaching – from losing access to your files to becoming a victim of identity theft and fraud.

-Anti-virus software monitors and protects computers and other devices (like smartphones and tablets) from infection.
-It must be updated regularly in order to recognise the latest threats, but should do this automatically.
+Anti-virus software monitors and protects computers and other devices (like phones and tablets) from infection.
+It must be updated regularly in order to recognise the latest threats, and should do this automatically.

 Tip: When you first install anti-virus software on a device, run a 'full scan' of the system to ensure there are no pre-existing virus infections, and then set up regular scans.